Mar 11-14: Sixth Twin Cities Arab Film Festival

 Mizna was formed in 1998 and has done much work to promote Arab American artistic expression since that time.
 We publish a nationally recognized literary journal, and have presented several well-attended community arts events as well.

-We do all of this work as a volunteer-run, non-profit organization that survives on grants and donations.
+We do all of this work as an organization of all part-time staff and enthusiastic volunteers, surviving on grants and donations.
 Your donation will greatly help us to continue our important mission.
 Mizna is a 501(c)(3) organization and donations are deductible for U.S. taxpayers.
 Learn more or donate now.

 an Arab film blog by Mohannad Ghawanmeh.